front-commerce/developers.front-commerce.com/source/docs/magento2/using-magento-configuration.md

 ---
 id: using-magento-configuration
 title: Using Magento Configuration
+description: In Magento, many features have related configurations.
+Each one of them will influence how your shop runs.
+You might want to access them from your Front-Commerce application to give merchants more autonomy.
+This guide explains how to achieve this.
 ---

-In Magento's ecosystem, for every feature there are configurations (in the Stores > Settings > Configurations page).
-Each one of them will influence how your shop runs and you will need to have access in your Front-Commerce application to give merchants more autonomy.

-As a developer this means that you will need a way to fetch them.
+Configurations usually are available under the `Stores > Settings > Configurations` page.
+Configurations are stored in a unified way in the Magento database and as a developer you will have a unified way to fetch them.
 In Front-Commerce you have two possibilities:

 - Reuse Magento's GraphQL schema (see [Magento2 GraphQL schema](./graphql.html))
 - Fetch configurations with a REST endpoint